medengessia/design_object_competition/REPORT.md

    According to second and third screenshots, there are 16 unused dependencies to the library java.util (10) and the internal packages (6).

+   The use of those libraries tell us about the relevance of their use.
+Each library is called each time with a method that is supposed to be useful once for all instances of the class.
+So, there are no libraries applying the same effect.